bibek22/blog/content/pelican-howto.md

 ### First thing first !
-Static site generators (SSG) are these nice little frame work that help you manage your website with humble needs using static pages only.
-Blog fits the bill nicely.
+Static site generators (SSG) are these nice little framework that help you manage your website with humble needs using static pages only.
+Blogs are perfect fit to use SSGs.
 You publish your articles and they are unchanged till you make further edits.
-Your sites doesn't have to be dynamic to host that.
-This is where SSGs have gained popularity since they make sense and make your life easier.
-Once you set up and going that is !
+Your sites doesn't need to be dynamic to accomodate that.
+This is why SSGs have gained popularity since they just make more sense and also make your life much easier.
+Once you set up and get going that is.
+We are going to use Pelican which is one such SSG based on `python`

 ### Why Pelican ?
 **Short Answer:** Because, Python !
 **Long Answer:** Well, I don't really have a long answer to this.
 Admittedly, I haven't tried any other Static Site Generators besides Pelican.
-But of course I don't want to learn ruby just to run my blog.
+But of course I don't want to learn ruby(jekyll) just to run my blog.
 So, Pelican is the perfect fit for me.

 ### What do I need ?
 You'll need `python3`, `virtualenv`, `pip3` and a little bit of patience.
-Also Unix terminal helps !
+And a Unix terminal helps !

 ### Setting up Virtualenv
-Once you have installed `python3`, `virtualenv` and `pip3` on your system.
-Go ahead and create a directory to keep the sources for your blog.
+Install `python3`, `virtualenv` and `pip3` on your system from your distribution if you haven't already.
+Then, go ahead and create a directory to keep the sources for your blog.

 ```console
 $ mkdir /path/to/your/project